 Air conditioning bedrooms can ensure a good night’s sleep

-One of the biggest and most justifiable gripes of B&B guests arises if they lose sleep because of traffic or other noise outside their window.
-In the few weeks of the year when it is too uncomfortable to sleep without an open window, you may consider installing an air conditioning unit in rooms affected by outside noise.
+One of the biggest and most justifiable gripes of B&B guests arises if they do lose sleep because of traffic or other noise outside their window.
+In the few weeks of the year when it is too uncomfortable to sleep without an open window you may consider installing an air conditioning unit in rooms affected by outside noise.

-To install air conditioning in just one room, the owner would need a single system, which connects to the external unit with a single-phase power supply and typically draws 10-16 amps, according to Synecore’s HVAC manager Gary Piper.
+To install air conditioning in just one room, the owner would need a single system, which connects to the external unit with a single-phase power supply and typically draws 10-16 amps, according to Synescore’s HVAC manager Gary Piper.

 There are obviously technical issues to consider.
 He tells Luxury Bed & Breakfast magazine: “To install air conditioning in up to five rooms, they would need a multi-split system, which runs on the same principal – single phase power to the external unit – but draws up to 25amps.”

 Larger VRV systems are suitable for larger commercial buildings and these work on a three-phase supply.
 If a three-phase supply is unavailable, you can opt for a larger single-phase system that requires up to 14kw (56 amps) supply, he says.

 The amount space tekn up by the units depends on unit type, he says.
 “There are various options to suit the available space.
 Packages can vary from bespoke systems with hidden units with a simple grille on show, to wall mounted units, some of which are available in different colours.”